 3-layer clothing provides improved protection against arc flash and flames

-3-layer clothing with flame-retardant properties from the outer to the inner layer increases safety and comfort levels all year round.
-Wearing 3-layer work clothes is a smart way to stay warm and dry; it also makes a significant contribution to improved protection and a safer working day.
+3-layer clothing with flame-retardant properties from the outer to the inner layer increases safety and flame, arc flash protection and comfort levels all year round.
+Wearing 3-layer arc protection work clothes is a smart way to stay warm and dry.
+It also makes a significant contribution to improved arc flash protection and a safer working day.

-1. Flame-retardant wool underclothes give you better protection.
+1. Flame-retardant wool underclothes give you better arc protection.
 They have the capacity to transport moisture efficiently away from your body, keeping you warm and dry.
-The use of wool is important – using the wrong fabrics could result in the underclothes catching fire and melting onto your skin.
+When it comes to arc flash protection the use of wool is important – using the wrong fabrics could result in the underclothes catching fire and melting onto your skin.

-2. A second flame-retardant intermediate layer provides insulation against heat and improves protection.
+2. A second flame-retardant intermediate layer provides insulation against heat and improves arc flash protection.
 You should determine the thickness of the garments on the basis of your personal working conditions and working environment.
-An intermediate layer also adds to the volume of air trapped between the garments and provides insulation against energy in the event of arc flash.
+An intermediate layer improves arc protection and adds to the volume of air trapped between the garments and provides insulation against energy in the event of arc flash.

-3. The outer layer is the “shell” that provides extra protection.
-It is important that the garments are a good fit, allow you freedom of movement, and feature functional pockets and other details.
-In many cases, the garments need to be certified as providing protection against multiple hazards, depending on your assignments and the environment you work in.
+3. The outer layer is the “shell” that provides extra arc protection.
+It is important that the arc protection garments are a good fit, allow you freedom of movement, and feature functional pockets and other details.
+In many cases, the garments need to be certified as providing arc flash protection and protection against multiple hazards, depending on your assignments and the environment you work in.

-The “layer on layer” principle ensures improved flexibility for the wearer.
-You must assess and adapt the number of garments on the basis of wind and weather conditions – and depending on the level of risk that applies to your current work area.
+The “layer on layer” principle ensures improved flexibility for the wearer of arc protection clothing.
+You must assess and adapt the number of arc protection garments on the basis of wind and weather conditions – and depending on the level of risk that applies to your current work area.

 Protection from head to toe

-All garments should be combined with other protective equipment designed to keep you safe from the dangers you encounter in your working environment.
+All garments of arc flash protection should be combined with other protective equipment designed to keep you safe from the dangers you encounter in your working environment.
 So always wear a helmet, face guard and safety footwear to ensure that you have the best possible protection where this is necessary.